-As I describe in our cornerstone article “Principles of Fertigation”, run-off removes excess salts and helps to prevent nutrient burn.
+As I describe in our cornerstone article “Growing Cannabis in Coco with High Frequency Fertigation”, run-off removes excess salts and helps to prevent nutrient burn.
 During each fertigation event, about 20% of the water that you apply should flow through the container and end up as run-off.
 This is only possible with a top-feed irrigation system.
 Because of the benefits of run-off, we recommend top-feed irrigation systems for fertigating cannabis in soil, coco, or other hydroponic media.
 We provide plans for a top-feed irrigation system in our “DIY Automatic Watering System” tutorial.

 Recirculation or Drain to Waste?

 In a recirculation system the water is recirculated to the plants several times.
 In contrast, a Drain to waste system uses the water once and any run-off is disposed as waste water rather than reused for the crop.
 Drain to waste may sound wasteful, but it provides several advantages particularly in media like coco or soil.